syncfusion-content/xamarin.android-docs/xamarin-android/SfDateTimeRangeNavigator/rangenavigator.md

 ---

 # Getting started
-## Create your first DateTime Range Navigator in Xamarin.Android

 This section walks you through the steps required to add SfDateTimeRangeNavigator and populate it with data, and also explains how to respond to range selection performed in the control.

-### Reference Essential Studio components in your solution
+## Reference Essential Studio components in your solution

 After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders,